 Deposit your published outputs in the Loughborough University Research Repository

 Outputs should be deposited into the Research Repository via the Loughborough University Publications Information (LUPIN) system within three months of the output being accepted (post-peer review but before the publisher's formatting and copy-editing has been added).
 Your research output must be deposited in line with the requirements above but it does not have to be open access immediately.
 Some funders allow embargo periods.

 There are two main routes for authors to make their papers Open Access (OA):

-- Green OA: authors publish a copy in a journal or elsewhere in the traditional way, and then self-archive in an Open Access repository, such as the University’s Institutional Repository.
-The University's Open Access Policy requires staff to submit a copy of all academic journal articles, conference papers and book chapters to the Institutional Repository using the LUPIN publication system.
+- Green OA: authors publish a copy in a journal or elsewhere in the traditional way, and then self-archive in an Open Access repository, such as the University’s Research Repository.
+The University's Open Access Policy requires staff to submit a copy of all academic journal articles, conference papers and book chapters to the Research Repository using the LUPIN publication system.
 Most publishers will permit the author-created final version to be deposited without any charges (but not usually the publisher PDF).
 There are also a number of 'Green Open Access journals' that offer Open Access without any payments such as Article Processing Charges (APCs) or subscription charges.